getxpos / laravel

 README

 Instant public URLs for Laravel development.
-Expose your local app with a single command — supports token auth, reserved subdomains, and custom domains.
+Expose your local app with a single command or programmatically from code — supports token auth, reserved subdomains, custom domains, and TCP tunnels.

 Features